zambon/dashdb-offline-install/README.md

     ***********************************************************
     ```

-1. Hit `ctrl-c` to exit the log and run the command below to change your password.
+1. Hit `ctrl-c` to exit the log and run the command below to set your password.

     ```shell
     docker exec -it dashDB setpass <NEW_PASSWORD>